 Teaching sessions must be long enough to complete processes without too high a percentage of time being taken up preparing for and tidying up afterwards.
-Short sessions can lead to frustration of both all staff employed by SGS College and its subsidiaries and learners, as there is often insufficient time for full processes to be completed.
+Short sessions can lead to frustration of both all staff employed by the College and learners, as there is often insufficient time for full processes to be completed.
 Very long sessions without a break can give rise to problems with concentration.